CMeeg/next-azure/README.md

 ### Run the Pipeline

 The Pipeline is now ready to run.
-It can be triggered by pushing commits to your repository.
+It can be triggered by pushing commits to your repository, which we will now do.

-The [Initialisation script](#run-the-azure-initialisation-script) creates a config file named `.nextazure.json` that is used by other scripts in this repo (see the [Usage](#usage) section) and ensures that these scripts use the same options provided during initialisation - please commit this to your repo now and push your changes.
+* Edit `.azure/azure-pipelines.yml`
+  * Search for `na-js-env-vars`
+  * Replace all occurrences of the above with `{resourcePrefix}-env-vars` so that these match up with the Variable Group names created by the initialisation script
+    * Where `{resourcePrefix}` matches the `ResourcePrefix` in your `.nextazure.json` file
+* Commit and push your changes

 > By default the pipeline will deploy your app into separate App Services for the `preview` and `production` environments - you may want to take a look at the [Usage section](#usage) before proceeding to see what other options there are, such as [using deployment slots](#use-a-deployment-slot-for-non-production-environments), or [adding a custom domain and SSL](#add-custom-domain-name-and-ssl).